hgot07/PasspointProvisioningTools/README.md

 When TLS 1.2 or older is used,
 Access Network Providers can snoop into the contents of client certificates.
-An efficient and straightforward solution would be to restirct the use to TLS 1.3.
+An efficient and straightforward solution would be to use TLS 1.3.

-When TLS 1.3 is not available on user devices, a compromised workaround would be to use
+When TLS 1.3 is not available on user devices, a compromised solution would be to use
 "EAP-TTLS with EAP-TLS as inner method".
 Client certificates are protected by the encrypted tunnel of EAP-TTLS.
 Some supplicants like wpa_supplicant and Windows support this configuration,